Can Ukraine negotiate with 'a war criminal'? | DW | 22.03.2022

 But even if a cease-fire were in the cards, the broader political question seems to be hiding just beyond.
 What future geopolitical order can be established with a Russian government escaping investigation and penalties for the killing of civilians, the destruction of entire cities and the indiscriminate violation of international human rights law?
 And what kind of negotiation or agreement could be reached with a government that has systematically lied about its intentions, betrayed trust placed in it by the international community and violated previous agreements?

 What will be expected from Russia is not merely a cease-fire and de-escalation, but the repayment for reconstruction of a country that has seen much of its infrastructure, industrial complex, public assets and services destroyed by the wanton brutality of the advancing army in an unprovoked war.
-But perhaps more importantly, the bodies of civilians that the Russians have, at least according to preliminary reports, targeted will require redress and that means investigation and trials for war crimes.
+But perhaps more importantly, the bodies of civilians that the Russians have targeted — at least according to preliminary reports — will require redress, and that means investigations and trials for war crimes.
 This is precisely what International Criminal Court prosecutor Karim Khan is investigating.
 And as international human rights lawyer Bill Bowring tells DW, it could indeed mean the indictment of Putin on war crimes charges.

 The International Criminal Court has announced that it will open an investigation into possible war crimes carried out in Ukraine.
 There are specific international standards for war crimes.